cdap-guides/cdap-etl-guide/README.rst

 .. |RealtimeJMSToStream| replace:: **Realtime JMS To Stream:**
 ..
 RealtimeJMSToStream: https://github.com/cdap-guides/cdap-etl-adapter-guide/tree/develop/RealtimeJMSToStream

-- |RealtimeJMSToStream|_ In this Adapter, we will read messages from JMS producer in Realtime and write to an CDAP Stream.
+- |RealtimeJMSToStream|_ In this Adapter, we will read messages from a JMS producer in Realtime and write to a CDAP Stream.

 What You Will Need
 ==================